Scholarship for Frisian bachelor students

-The tuition fee for the University College is EUR 4,085 for Dutch students.
+The tuition fee for the University College in the 2021-2022 academic year will most likely be EUR 4,299 for Dutch students.
 This is higher than the statutory tuition fee because of the small-scale and personal teaching that the College provides.
 Dean of UG/Campus Fryslân Prof. Andrej Zwitter says, ‘It’s fantastic that the Province of Fryslân is encouraging Frisian pupils to go to university.
 This scholarship will remove more of the barriers to higher education.’

 The Frisian Youth Panel surveyed students in Leeuwarden.
 Would a scholarship convince them to enrol in University College Fryslân?
 It would help, they said, but overall they expect a good degree programme to cost something anyway.

 The scholarship is for students who have passed their secondary-school diploma in Fryslân and were living in Fryslân for at least two of their years at secondary school.
-They can receive a grant of EUR 750 in the first year (because of the expected government discount on the first-year tuition fee) and EUR 1,500 in the second and third years.
-A total of EUR 100,000 is available for the first group of students.
-Applications for the scholarship can be submitted to the Province of Fryslân from 17 June 2019.
+They can receive a total grant of grant EUR 4,800.
+EUR 1,600 in the first year* (because of the expected Dutch government discount on the first-year tuition fee) and EUR 1,600 in the second and third year.
+A total of EUR 100,000 is available.
+Applications for the scholarship can be submitted to the Province of Fryslân from 14 June until 8 October 2021.